The Best Southern Cheese Grits

 Instant grits are very finely textured grits that have been precooked and dried so that all you need to do is add hot water to reconstitute them.
 No decent southern cook would be caught dead making instant grits.
 No. Just no.

-🛒 Ingredient Notes
+Ingredient Notes

-This post contains affiliate links.
+This post may contain affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

 • Grits – I’ve written this recipe with estimated cooking times based on “regular” or quick grits.
 Check the package of grits you’re using for the recommended cooking time.
-If you can source some old-fashioned stone ground grits, go for them!.
+If you can source some old-fashioned stone-ground grits, go for them!.

-• Garlic Powder – This is completely optional, but I love the flavor it adds along with the sharp Cheddar cheese.
+• Garlic Powder – This is completely optional, but I love the flavor it adds, along with the sharp Cheddar cheese.
 You could use very finely minced fresh garlic if you’d like.

 • Cheddar Cheese – A nice, sharp Cheddar is my choice.
 It’s usually not too overpowering nor underwhelming, just right.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🥄 How to Make Cheese Grits
+How to Make Southern Cheese Grits

 Cook the Grits